thi-ng/umbrella/packages/pointfree/README.md

 object), executes program and then returns tuple of: `[status, stack, env]`.

 Alternatively, we can use `runU()` to return an unwrapped section of the result stack.
 We use this for some of the examples below.

 A stack program consists of an array of any values and functions with this signature:

 ```
 type Stack = any[];
 type StackEnv = any;
-type StackFn = (stack: Stack, env?: StackEnv) => void;
+type StackFn = (stack: Stack, env?: StackEnv) => Stack;
 ```

-Each program function can arbitrarily modify both the stack and/or environment.
+Each program function ("words") can arbitrarily modify both the stack and/or environment and return a stack (usually the same instance as passed in but could also produce a new one).
+Most words are pure functions, but they don't have to be.

 Any non-function value in the program is placed on the stack as is.